 \section{Abstract}

-With the aim of understanding Morel's result on the $\A^1$-homotopy sheaves over a field, one extends the theory of unstable spectral sequences of Bousfield and Kan in the $\infty$-categorical setting.
+With the aim of understanding Morel's result on the $\A^1$-homotopy sheaves over a field, we extend the theory of unstable spectral sequences of Bousfield and Kan in the $\infty$-categorical setting.
 With this natural extension, parallel to the classical formalism of {\it cohomology theory with supports}, we introduce the notion of {\it cohomotopy theory with supports}.
-We extend the Bloch-Ogus-Gabber theorem for Cohomology theory with supports to that of unstable setting, to obtain unstable Gersten (or Cousin) resolutions associated to the coniveau filtration, under suitable assumptions.
-We apply this theory to motivic homotopy, Nisnevich-local torsors and Artin-Mazur \'etale homotopy type.
+We extend the Bloch-Ogus-Gabber theorem for Cohomology theory with supports to that of unstable setting, in order to obtain unstable Gersten (or Cousin) resolutions associated with the coniveau filtration, under suitable assumptions.
+We apply this theory to motivic homotopy, Nisnevich-local torsors and Artin-Mazur \'etale homotopy types.